rtruong4/QuizApp/README.md

 Test cases available in test_app.py
 - python -m pytest test_app.py -v

 Endpoints to try(Currently no front end is implemented).
-You may use postman to test
+You may use postman or any other api testing platform to test
 - localhost:5000/create-user